 Clive Barker's Hellraiser: Revival – Everything we know so far about the gory new game

-Clive Barker's Hellraiser: Revival looks like an absolute gore-fest.
-The upcoming horror game will be launching us into a first-person adventure set in the harrowing world of the iconic slasher film franchise, and after our first hands-on preview session at Gamescom 2025 that saw developers Saber Interactive having sick bags at the ready, it's safe to say this survival horror is one of the most brutal new games in the works right now.
+I hope your stomach's ready for Clive Barker's Hellraiser: Revival.
+The upcoming horror game will be launching us into a first-person adventure set in the harrowing world of one of the best horror movie franchises ever, and after our first hands-on preview session at Gamescom 2025 that saw developer Saber Interactive having sick bags at the ready, it's safe to say it's one of the most brutal new games in the works right now.

-Whether you're a diehard fan of the sadistic IP or can't get enough of the best horror games and are a little curious about one of the latest, we've got you covered.
+So, whether you're a diehard fan of the sadistic IP or can't get enough of the best horror games and want to know if this one is your (blood) bag, we've got you covered.
 Here's everything we know right now about Clive Barker's Hellraiser: Revival, from trailers to gameplay details and all the gory delights between.

 Clive Barker's Hellraiser: Revival release date speculation